 Viewpoints on Methadone

 You shouldn’t choose a program that doesn’t feel right to you.
 If you and your medical provider have decided that medications are in your best interest, find a group that supports your choice to obtain treatment in this manner.
-Because people have different needs, it is important to remember that there is no one set path to recovery.2 Whatever treatment method safely helps you to overcome your addiction is the right treatment method.
+Because people have different needs, it is important to remember that there is no one set path to recovery.2 Whatever treatment method safely helps you to overcome your addiction is the right method.

 Find a Methadone Clinic Near Me

 A methadone clinic is a SAMHSA-certified opioid treatment program (OTP) that specializes in MAT with methadone.
-When used to treat opioid addiction, methadone may only be prescribed and dispensed at a certified OTP or, if the patient is in the hospital for another condition, at that hospital.1, 5 There are many ways to find methadone clinics, such as:
+When used to treat opioid addiction, methadone may only be prescribed and dispensed at a certified OTP or, if the patient is in the hospital for another condition, at that hospital.1, 5 There are many ways to find methadone clinics, such as by:

-- Calling your insurance company.
+- Calling your health insurance company.

 - Researching available options online.

 - Contacting a local mental health or substance use clinic or treatment facility.

 - Using the Opioid Treatment Program Directory on SAMHSA’s website.

 If you are taking methadone at an inpatient or residential facility but still need methadone when you discharge, either because methadone detoxification is not complete or because you need methadone maintenance, the program should refer you to an appropriate outpatient OTP to continue treatment.3